 We are committed to sustainability.
 By 2020, all the raw materials that go into making Lipton tea will be sourced sustainably, using practices that reduce the use of pesticides and are considerate of the environment and the health, safety and livelihood of farmers.

 We are dedicated to working with governments and regulatory agencies to reduce and, where possible, stop the use of pesticides – especially pesticides classified as Class III by the World Health Organization.

 We also work closely with our growers, traders and producers to help them reduce and eliminate the use of pesticides, setting specific goals with real deadlines they must meet if they want to continue to work with us.

 QUALITY CONTROLS (AND TEA)

 Quality and safety go hand in hand.
-We follow Unilever’s own Guidelines on Use of Pesticides in Sustainable Tea Sourcing These guidelines match recommendations from the relevant authoritative bodies, including the World Health Organisation, the Stockholm Convention and the Rotterdam Convention.
-We also recognise independent certification schemes, like the Rainforest Alliance.
+We follow Unilever’s own Guidelines on Use of Pesticides in Sustainable Tea Sourcing.
+These guidelines match recommendations from the relevant authoritative bodies, including the World Health Organization, the Stockholm Convention and the Rotterdam Convention.
+We also recognize independent certification schemes, like the Rainforest Alliance.

 PICKING OUR SUPPLIERS AS CAREFULLY AS OUR TEAS

 All growers and suppliers who want to work with us must have a plan in place for how they intend to reduce chemicals and pesticides – especially WHO Class III pesticides.

 What’s more, they will need to have a provable track record of having reduced pesticides and chemicals in the past.

 EDUCATION PLAYS A PART TOO